-What is Erleada, and how does it work?
+What is Erleada, and what is it used for?

 Erleada is a prescription medicine used for the treatment of prostate cancer: